CptNope/Vader-Vocoder-PWA/README.md

 - **Bluetooth Audio**: Pair your Bluetooth headphones/speakers in Android Settings first
 - **Performance**: Android devices use optimized audio constraints for better compatibility
 - **Background Audio**: Keep the app in foreground for best performance
+- **Auto-Updates**: The app will automatically check for GitHub updates and show an "Update Available" button

 #### 🍎 iOS Installation (iPhone & iPad)